mcsweeney90/heterogeneous_optimistic_finish_time/simulator/graphs/random/README.md

 (In the original storage format.)

 topologies:
-STG DAGs with 1002 tasks converted to DAG objects, without computation and communication costs, and stored using gpickle.
+DAGs with 1002 tasks from the STG converted to DAG objects, without computation and communication costs, and stored using gpickle.

 convert_and_save_stg.py :
-Helper script for converting stg files to DAG objects and saving for future use.
+Helper script for converting stg files to DAG objects and saving.

 set_costs_and_save.py :
-Helper script for reading unweighted DAG objects, setting costs and saving for future use.
+Helper script for reading unweighted DAG objects, setting costs and saving.